movestore/write-shapefile/README.md

 Using the zip-package, the four shapefile files are jointed to a zip file.

-Note that the column names of the data set are shortened to 10 characters, which might often give problems to reconstruct their meaning.
-Refer to a csv that you can write with the rds2csv App, the order of columns is not changed.
+Note that the column names of the data set are shortened to 10 characters.
+This is done systematically for Movebank attributes, and using up to the first 10 consonants else.
+If this leaves duplicate names, indices are added.
+In case of doubt, you can use the Write CSV App to obtain a csv file of the data with columns in the same order and containing the original names.

 ### Input data
 moveStack in Movebank format